olegabu/fabric-starter/docs/network-node-start.md

 ./deploy-2x.sh
 ```

+One organization node is the smallest network itself that could be used for development purposes.
+To add another organization nodes see [Add organizations to Network](docs/network-add-orgs.md).

-To delete the Network run
+To delete the organization run

 ```bash
 ./clean.sh